roosta/i3wsr/README.md

 ```
 ### Icons

-You can configure icons for your WM property, a very basic preset for
+You can config icons for your WM property, these are defined in your config file.
-font-awesome is configured, to enable it use the option `--icons awesome`
-(requires font-awesome to be installed).

-A more in depth icon configuration can be setup by using a configuration file.
-In there you can define icons for whatever title you'd like.
 ```toml
 [icons]
 Firefox = "🌍"